catalyzeio/stratum-docs/initial-setup.md

 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```

-To add your key to your account, use the `keys add` command, which has the form `datica -E "<your_env_alias>" keys add <key name> <path to key>`.
+To add your key to your account, use the `keys add` command, which has the form `datica keys add <key name> <path to key>`.
 For example, if you want to call your key "my-datica-key" and the path to it is `~/.ssh/id_rsa.pub`, the command you would run would be:

 ```
 datica keys add my-datica-key ~/.ssh/id_rsa.pub
 ```

 This will prompt you to sign in with your Datica account.
-You can then validate that the key was added using `datica -E "<your_env_alias>" keys list`.
+You can then validate that the key was added using `datica keys list`.

 ## 4. Associate to Your Environment